ibm-cloud-docs/codeengine/monitor-sysdig.md

 2. Select **Monitoring**.
 3. Either use an existing {{site.data.keyword.mon_short}} service instance or create a new one.
 4. After the instance is ready, enable platform metrics by clicking **Configure platform metrics**.
 5. Select a region and then a {{site.data.keyword.mon_short}} instance from that region.
-Note that if you have deployments in more than one region, you must provision {{site.data.keyword.mon_short}} and enable platform metrics for each region.
+If you have deployments in more than one region, you must provision {{site.data.keyword.mon_short}} and enable platform metrics for each region.

-You can also launch monitoring from your {{site.data.keyword.codeengineshort}} dashboard by selecting **Launch Monitoring**.
-{: tip}

 ## Accessing your {{site.data.keyword.mon_full_notm}} metrics
 {: #access-monitor}